 An easement grants somebody else the right to use the land for a specific purpose.
 This is typically granted to adjoining property owners for matters such as access rights and water or drainage access.

 Covenants are rules that the landowner must abide by.
-Examples of covenants include restrictions on the size of buildings and the materials they are made of and restrictions on what activities you can carry out on the land.
+Examples of covenants include restrictions on the size of buildings and the materials they are made of and restrictions on what activities can be carried out on the land.

 A caveat is a notice that someone other than the legal owner is claiming an interest in the land, for example, where a family member has loaned money to buy the property but hasn’t yet registered a mortgage on the title.
 If a caveat has been registered, the property owner cannot sell, mortgage or transfer the land until the claim has been resolved.